vkandy/sshd/README.md

 ```

 ## ssh-tunnel
-Suppose you have `container:8080` running on a host `dockerhost`, to access the container port locally, create a tunnel like so:
+Suppose you have `container:8080` running on a remote host `remotedockerhost`, to access the container port locally, create a tunnel like so:

 ```bash
 ssh -i ~/.ssh/private_key -p 2222 user@remotedockerhost -fNL 9090:container:8080